16 Best Things to Do in Hunstanton

 Le Strange’s son Hamon took over and expanded beyond the original planned coastal village and turned it into a Victorian seaside resort.
 The pier, another hotel, and many terraced houses were built.

 As the coastal town grew, so did its popularity.
 It attracted famous visitors like H G Wells and P G Wodehouse.
 By 1936, Searle’s Leisure Resort had opened as a small caravan and camping ground.
-Over the years, Hunstanton has continued to modernise itself and remain a favourite holiday destination for many.
+Over the years, Hunstanton has continued to modernise itself and remains a favourite holiday destination for many.

 Things to Do in Hunstanton